Qom province: History

-In the late 14th century, the city came under the plunder of Tamerlane when the inhabitants were massacred again.
-During the periods of the rule of the Qarah Qoyoonloo, Aq Qoyoonloo, and especially during the reign of the Safavids, Qom gained special attention and gradually developed.
+In the late 14th century, the city came under the plunder of Tamerlane when the inhabitants were massacred.
+During the periods of the rule of the Qarah Qoyoonloo, Aq Qoyoonloo, and especially during the Safavid era, Qom gained special attention and gradually developed.

 By 1503, Qom became one of the important centers of theology in relation to the Shia Islam and became a vital pilgrimage site and religious pivot.

 During the Afghan invasion, the city of Qom suffered heavy damages, and its inhabitants witnessed severe economic hardships.
-Qom further sustained damages during the reigns of Nader Shah, and the conflicts between the two households of Zandieh and Qajar in order to gain power in Iran.
+Qom sustained further damages during the reign of Nader Shah, as well as the conflicts between the Zand and Qajar dynasties for control over Iran.

 In 1798, Qom came under the control of Agha Mohammad Khan Qajar.
-On being victorious over his enemies, Fath Ali Shah made repairs to the sepulcher and shrine of Ma'soumeh, fulfilling his vow.
+On being victorious over his enemies, Fath-Ali Shah Qajar made repairs to the sepulcher and shrine of Ma'soumeh, fulfilling his vow.

 The city of Qom thrived in the Qajar era.
 After Russian forces entered Karaj in 1915, many of the inhabitants of Tehran moved to Qom.
 The transfer of the capital from Tehran to Qom was discussed, but the British and Russians demolished the plan by bringing the monarch of the times, Ahmad Shah Qajar under pressure.
 Coinciding with this period, a 'National Defense Committee' was set up, and Qom turned into a political and military apex against the Russian and British colonial powers.
 Qom was also the center from which Ayatollah Khomeini based his opposition to the Pahlavi dynasty, while in Iran.